Magnetic ground state of a Jeff = 1/2 based frustrated triangular lattice antiferromagnet: Results

-Figure \ref{fig:4}(d) depicts the change in entropy obtained from integrating (C$_p$- C$_l$)/\textit{T} from the lowest measured temperature to 13 K. The zero-field entropy reaches saturation above 5 K, accounting for 52 \% of the total entropy expected for a $J_\textnormal{eff}=1/2$ spin state.
-This observation suggests that the lowest measured temperature may not fully capture the complete transition or that significant frustration is present in this triangular lattice.
-Similar reduced entropy has also been observed in several 4\textit{f}-ion based frustrated magnets Ba$_4$YbTi$_4$O$_{17}$\cite{khatua_magnetic_2024}, YbBO$_3$ \cite{sala_structure_2023} and KBaYb(BO$_3$)$_2$\cite{tokiwa_frustrated_2021}.
+Figure \ref{fig:4}(d) depicts the change in entropy obtained from integrating (C$_p$- C$_l$)/\textit{T} from the lowest measured temperature to 13 K. The zero-field entropy reaches saturation above 5 K, accounting for 52 \% of the total entropy expected for a $J_\textnormal{eff}=1/2$ spin state. {As the entropy includes the contribution from the residual Yb$_2$O$_3$, to estimate the correct entropy contribution from the BYRWO, a smooth curve was simulated to match the specific heat below and above the transition originating from Yb$_2$O$_3$ (see the top inset of Fig.\ref{fig:4}(a)) \cite{tokiwa_frustrated_2021}.
+The estimated entropy of BYRWO at 0 T {saturates at $\approx$ 2.65 J/mole.K} as depicted by the cyan dotted line in Fig. \ref{fig:4}(d), which accounts for 46 \% of the entropy release, signifying a total of around 6\% of residual Yb$_2$O$_3$ in the polycrystalline sample.
+The reduced {specific heat} or entropy release {in zero field}} suggests that the lowest measured temperature may not fully capture the complete {specific heat} {below the broad maximum} or weak exchange interaction and significant frustration is present in this triangular lattice.
+Similar reduced entropy has also been observed in several 4\textit{f}-ion based frustrated magnets Ba$_4$YbTi$_4$O$_{17}$\cite{khatua_magnetic_2024}, Yb$_3$Sc$_2$Ga$_3$O$_{12}$ \cite{sana_magnetic_2023} and KBaYb(BO$_3$)$_2$\cite{tokiwa_frustrated_2021}.
 With the application of a field of 3 T, the entropy approaches \textit{R}ln2, where 95\% of the entropy is recovered at 11 K.